SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Vertex Cover.md

 >[!note]
 >$A$ is the set of *edges* while $VC^*$ is the set of *verteces*

-By construction we need to have at least one endpoint of each edge in $A$ in the optimal solution $VC^*$
+By construction we need to have at least one endpoint of each edge present in $A$ in the optimal solution $VC^*$

 >[!important]
 >No two *edges* in $A$ share an endpoint by construction